macicchino/Food_Insecurity/README.md

 <Details><Summary>Restaurants Table</Summary>

-The Restaurants Table shows the change by percentage in fast food and full service restaurants from 2011 to 2016 by FIPS, state, and county.
+The Restaurants Table shows the percent change of fast food and full service restaurants from 2011 to 2016 by FIPS, state, and county.

 ![dev_3](Resources/Images/restaurants.png "Restaurants Image")